SchumacherFM/blog-cs/content/posts/2015/2015-02-25-sql-with-gohugo.md

 ## Data Source Name (DSN) and Driver name configuration

-To make Hugo aware of which driver to use you must prepend the driver name either in the beginning of the file name or in the env var followed by an underscore character as separator.
+To make Hugo aware of which driver to use you must prepend the driver name at the beginning of the DSN followed by an underscore character as separator.
-Driver names are always lowercase.
+Driver names are always lowercase: `driverName_dataSourceName`.
 The file extension does not matter.

+To see all supported drivers run `$ hugo -h`.

 Examples for a file:

 ```
-$ hugo --sqlSource=/path/to/mysql_file
-$ hugo --sqlSource=C:\path\to\mssql_erp_system.txt
-$ hugo --sqlSource=/path/to/postgres_heroku_prod.txt
-$ hugo --sqlSource=/path/to/sqlite3_music_collection.txt
+$ hugo --sqlSource=/path/to/music_collection_dsn.txt
 ```

 Examples for the env var: